 What is the Difference Between Gig Work and Remote Contingent Staffing?

-Gig work performed by freelancers with specialized skills, such as software development or graphic design, is often not viewed as contingent, since these workers are usually hired individually and on a project basis.
+Gig work performed by freelancers with specialized skills, such as software development or graphic design, is often not considered contingent, as these workers are typically hired individually and on a project basis.

 Remote contingent staffing can enhance and expand teams, with engagements lasting longer and even becoming permanent.
 However, gig marketplaces are unable to provide large groups of workers or manage them collectively as teams.
 Hiring contingent workers one by one would be inefficient and cumbersome.